 • Insect repellent containing DEET (diethylmethyltoluamide), in 30%-35% strength for adults and 6%-10% for children.
-The insecticide permethrin applied to clothing is an effective deterrent to ticks.
+Unless you are staying in air-conditioned or well-screened housing, purchase a bed net impregnated with the insecticide permethrin.
+(Bed nets can be purchased in camping or military supply stores.)